seanslma/maki/Azure/AKS/Docker.md

 ### use `buildkit` in aks
 https://medium.com/@aabeing/aks-as-azure-devops-agents-buildkit-5af8e5cd43d1
-- details for the deployment of the buildkit in aks
+- details for the deployment of buildkit in aks

 https://techblog.greeneye.ag/blog/kubernetes-continuous-integration-using-buildkit-buildx-and-docker-regisrty
 - details to describe how to choose the tools for migrating from aks docker to buildkit